Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 ## Prepare on Destination

-If you don't want to show the destination, but just want to prepare an existing destination, you can prepare the destination with router.
+If you don't want to show the destination, but just want to prepare an existing destination, you can prepare the destination with its router.

 If the router injects dependencies inside it, this can properly setting the destination instance.